watermelonwolverine/Filename-Tag-Generator/README.md

 2. Find out where Python puts your console scripts.
 Usually that is in the `usr/local/bin`.
 3. Either run the  program for a first time setup or go directly to [configuration](#configuration) to read about configuration files.

-# Usage

-The program can be used for two purposes:

-1. Directly rename files via drag and drop
-2. Generate map names

-## Renaming Files

-### Single

-To rename a file drag and drop it from your file browser into the application window.
-The program will then revert the filename back into basename, tags and extensions.
-For this process to go smoothly make sure the filename doesn't contain special characters in its basename or tags.
-See [Configuration](#configuration) for more information.
-Any tags in the filename that are not in you tags file will get lost in this translation.
-Once you dropped the file into the application you can change the basename and extension and select the tags you want to add.

-As soon as you click the `Apply` button the file will be renamed in accordance to what you selected.

-### Multiple

-You can drag and drop multiple files into the application window.
-In this case the program behaves very similar to single file drop with a few changes.

-- The tag buttons will be changed to checkboxes with one of three states `On` and `Off` and `Mixed`.
-- The `Selected File` field will be disabled.
-You will have to remember which files you dragged into the application.
-- `Basename` and `Extension` input fields will be disabled.
-You will have to adjust the basename and extension beforehand.

-Checkboxes states:

-- The `On` state indicates, that all files have this tag.
-- The `Off` state indicates, that no file has this tags.
-- The `Mixed` state indicates, that some, but not all, file have this tag.

-When you click on a checkbox with state `Mixed` it will change to `On`.
-After that you can only switch between `On` and `Off`.
-  => Don't touch a `Mixed` checkbox unless want to add or remove this tag to/from all files

-As soon as you click the `Apply` button the files will be renamed in accordance to what you selected.
-If you disabled a checkbox that was previously `Mixed` or `On` the tag will be removed from all files.
-If you enabled a checkbox that was previously `Mixed` or `Off` the tag will be added to all files.

-## Generating Map Names

-This one is useful for organizing maps via names in your VTT.

-Simply enter a basename and click on the tags you want to select and copy the result from the `Full Name` field.

-If you want to add or remove tags to a name paste it in `Full Name` and click the `Revert` button.

 # Configuration